martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 #### Database Search
 <img src="images/searchdatabase.png" width="600" />

   From the side menu, press the Search Database link to search for previous cases and solutions.

   Search by keyword, bus line code or name, subway station name or any other keyword.

+    Soon, it will be integrated to the State Government Cloud System and GPS Fleet Monitoring.
+The system will have access to real time fleet monitoring and Cloud database.
 &nbsp;

 &nbsp;